 Despite being quoted in hundreds of books, this study turned out to be apocryphal.
 But it did inspire similar research at Dominican University of California, which found that people who wrote down their goals and shared them with a friend achieved 76% of those goals – compared with a success rate of only 43% for people who simply thought about their goals over the coming month.

 It’s the same in retail.
 If you plan and write down where you want your business to be in 1,3 and 5 year’s times, you are much more likely to succeed than if you simply keep your goals in mind – so share your plans with business partners, fellow directors and your accountant.

 If you want to succeed, it’s crucial to have a budget that allows you to react to changing circumstances.

-According to PricewaterhouseCoopers figures from February 2012, retail chains are closing an average of 14 stores daily.
-Many of them are doing so because they took out long leases on stores at prices that are no longer sustainable.
+Many companies are closing outlets because they took out long leases on stores at prices that are no longer sustainable.

 So ask yourself whether your budget would allow you to continue trading if profits fell or overheads increased.
 If it wouldn’t, be sure to revise your plans.

 Always compare your monthly figures with the previous month’s, with your budget and with the same period the previous year.